Omni Calculator logo

 • If you already know the average number, input it into the appropriate field.

-• If you are yet to calculate the average number of employees, the employee turnover rate calculator can do it for you.
+• If you have yet to calculate the average number of employees, the employee turnover rate calculator can do it for you.
 In that case, input the number of active employees your company had at the beginning of the given period and the number at the end of that period.

 2. Input the number of employees who left over the given time period.